themagicteeth/cfg/.cfg/README.md

     vim ~/.config/i3/config

+I change the font to Roboto, but it can be changed to whatever you would like:

+    font pango:Roboto Regular 9

 A couple settings that are not in the default i3 configuration will be listed below, The first enables the scratch pad, a very useful way to access windows on any workspace.
 Simply press `mod+Shift+-` to move a window to the scratchpad and then on any workspace